Black Canary: New 52 and onward

+Dinah Laurel Lance

 Following the universe-altering events of Crisis on Infinite Earths (concluding in March 1986), Black Canary's history was revised again.
 The mind-transplant story of 1983 was discarded; in this version of the story, the present-day Black Canary is Dinah Laurel Lance, who inherits the identity from her mother, Dinah Drake Lance.
 Although some references (for example, those in James Robinson's Starman series) tried to distinguish the two Canaries by calling the first "Diana", recent accounts have confirmed Dinah as the mother's given name.

 The two Canaries' origin stories were told in full in Secret Origins #50 (August 1990).
 In this story, Dinah Drake is trained by her Irish father, detective Richard Drake, intending to follow him on the Gotham City police force.
 When she is turned down, her disillusioned father dies shortly afterwards.
 Determined to honor his memory, Dinah fights crime and corruption by any possible means.
 She becomes a costumed vigilante, using her inheritance to open a flower shop as her day job.
 Dinah marries her lover, private eye Larry Lance, and several years later their daughter, Dinah Laurel Lance, is born (Birds of Prey #66 (June 2004) would establish that they took the name "Laurel" from a librarian Dinah befriended during a case).

 The younger Dinah has her own "canary cry"—in this version, the result of a metagene absent from both her parents—which (unlike the Silver Age Black Canary) she can control.
 Growing up surrounded by her mother's friends in the disbanded JSA (seeing them as uncles and aunts), she wishes to be a costumed hero like her mother, but the elder Dinah discourages her, feeling that the world has become too dangerous for her daughter to succeed.
 Regardless, Dinah finds fighters (including former JSA member Wildcat) who help her hone her skills, and after years of dedication and training, she assumes the mantle of Black Canary despite her mother's opposition.
 Like her mother, Dinah operates out of Gotham, with a day job in the family floral business.